FAQs

 Are patients going to need to reschedule appointments?

-The conversion of this facility is not anticipated to occur until late spring 2026.
+The transition is planned for a tentative date of May 20, contingent upon state licensing approval.
 This change will not impact most of our scheduled appointments.
-If your appointments are before spring of 2026, you will not need to re-schedule.
+If your appointments are before then, you will not need to re-schedule.
 We will actively contact any patients impacted with appointment changes.
 We encourage you to continue to be seen – the ED, Lab and Imaging will continue uninterrupted.

 Are patients going to need to change doctors?